 Before the formation of the Early Research Oral Examination Committee, the student shall formally present to his or her committee a written and oral report on the early research project.
 All three members of the committee must approve the work as satisfying the early research requirement for the Ph.D., and they should sign the Early Research Requirement form.
-At this time the completed Early Research Requirement form should be filed in the Student Academic Affairs Office.
+At this time the completed Early Research Requirement form should be filed with the department.